YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

       4.0.0

    :Changes:
+       [FEATURE] Images, Albums and Galleries can now be categorized

        [FEATURE] A scheduler task was introduced to warm up the resolution file cache.

        [BUGFIX] Bug #59554 Gallery - jump to YAG folder throws an exception.